 Writing, research and projects

 Over the years, I've written for online music magazines, book blogs, print and digital zines.
 I've produced music and spoken word events.
 I been a member of two theatre companies, and writer/actor/director/producer for several productions.
 As an actor, I've performed across the UK and been lucky enough to be in an award-winning fringe show.
 Solo and research-driven performance work has taken me from Leeds to Berlin, via Transylvania.
-Needless to say, I'm a sucker for a creative project and have always juggled working full time in marketing with a million other things.
+Long story short (too late), I'm a sucker for a creative project.

-Since 2020, I've focused largely on my writing, so this section will bring together words + publications + whatnot.
+Since 2020, I've focused largely on my writing and that's the core of my PhD, so this section will bring together words + publications + related events.

 My debut novel, It Comes in Waves, reached the longlisting stages for the Grindstone Literary Prize, and Society of Authors' McKitterick Prize.
 I am ridiculously giddy to have it out in the world and have started querying... eep.